Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 Nuclear Engineering Handbook

-FAST NEUTRON REACTOR (FNR) DEVELOPMENT OVERVIEW:
+ADVANCED FISSION REACTOR DEVELOPMENT OVERVIEW:

 A technical overview of current nuclear power issues is presented in the text: A Nuclear Green New Deal by Darryl Siemer.
 This text provides the perspective of a retired senior Idaho National Laboratory scientist on the future of nuclear power.